scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 ### Executing DDL

-We don't have a table yet, so create a `members` table by running the following.
-If no exception occurs, we have successfully created a table.
+There are no tables in the database yet.
+Let's create a table named `members` by running the following example.
+If no exception occurs, we have successfully created the table.

     DB autoCommit { implicit session =>
       SQL("""